Breaking news

 This incident raises significant concerns regarding environmental safety and cross-border ecological impacts, highlighting ongoing risks posed by military actions.
 The contamination threatens water supplies for both Ukraine and Moldova, potentially affecting public health and local ecosystems.

-After a rocket and drone attack by Russia, the Dniester River was found to be contaminated with technical oils near the village of Lyadova, which is part of the Yaryshiv community in the Mohyliv-Podilskyi district of Vinnytsia Oblast.
-The pollution has reportedly flowed downstream to the village of Naslavcha in Moldova.
+Technical oils were detected in the Dniester River near the village of Lyadova in the Mohyliv-Podilskyi district of Vinnytsia Oblast following a series of Russian rocket and drone attacks on March 10.
+The pollution has traveled downstream to the village of Naslavcha in Moldova.

-The contamination is believed to be linked to a leak of transformer oils from infrastructure at the Dniester Hydroelectric Power Station in Chernivtsi Oblast, caused by the attack on March 7, 2026.
-The Ministry of Economy, in collaboration with various agencies including the State Emergency Service and local administrations, has initiated consultations to address the situation.
+The contamination is linked to transformer oil leaks from the Dniester Hydroelectric Power Station in Chernivtsi Oblast, resulting from a previous attack on March 7, 2026.
+The Ministry of Economy, along with the State Emergency Service and local administrations, is consulting on response measures.

-Ukrainian authorities have promptly informed Moldovan partners about the cross-border pollution, and plans for collaborative action have been initiated.
-Following coordination with Moldova, emergency services will establish barriers and employ sorbents to mitigate the situation.
+Ukrainian officials have informed their Moldovan counterparts about the pollution, and plans for joint action are underway.
+Emergency services are expected to erect barriers and use sorbents to contain the oil.

-To monitor potential downstream movement of the pollution, additional water samples were collected on March 11, including areas near Odesa's drinking water intake.
-An extraordinary meeting of the Dniester Commission was held on March 12 to synchronize operations between Ukrainian and Moldovan services.
+To monitor the extent of contamination, further water samples were collected on March 11 near Odesa’s drinking water intake.
+An extraordinary meeting of the Dniester Commission was convened on March 12 to align efforts between Ukrainian and Moldovan authorities.

-The Dniester River is crucial as a water supply source for both Odesa and Chișinău, making the presence of technical oils in water bodies a severe threat to public health and aquatic ecosystems.
+The Dniester River serves as a vital water source for both Odesa and Chișinău, making the pollution a serious threat to public health and the aquatic ecosystem.

 Source: Ukrinform UA